InfinateXtremer/Spyro_Workspace/README.md

 7. Import it to this project.
 8. While in import settings select SKEL_CPS1999_Spyro from the skeleton selection.
 9. Cook and pak only your model.

+## Custom Skeleton Requirements:
+1. Bone names needs to match up with reignited one otherwise game will crash.
+TODO:Check and see which bone names crash the game.
+2. Make sure sockets are created.